seanelvidge/seanelvidge.github.io/_posts/2024-09-21-Rules_of_Acquisition.md

 And what a wonderful job it did!
 The complete list is below, merging the ChatGPT-derived rules along with the existing canon (with those by ChatGPT clearly highlighted) but some of my favourites it came up with are:

 #12 "Anything worth doing is worth doing for profit."

 #24: "Never mix business with pleasure unless it enhances profit."

 #28: "Morality is always negotiable in the pursuit of profit."

 #80: "If it works, sell it; if it doesn't, sell it as an antique."

 #96: "For every opportunity, there's an equal and opposite opportunity—exploit both."

 #114: "The small print holds the biggest profits."

 #132: "A lie isn't a lie until someone else knows the truth."

 #161: "Never work for free, unless there's future profit."

 ## Complete List of the Rules of Acquisition

+Note: if the source is not ChatGPT then these rules come from the [Ferengi Rules of Acquisition by Memory Beta](https://memory-beta.fandom.com/wiki/Ferengi_Rules_of_Acquisition){:target="\_blank"}, which contains more details including links to the source material/epsiode guide.

 <table border="1" class="dataframe">
   <thead>